WARNING FROM SPACE

 To Western eyes more than half a century removed from events, WARNING FROM SPACE comes across as a genuine effort to tell a Science Fiction story while making social commentary.
 The young people look forward to a wonderful future while the middle-aged and old are weary and flattened by their experience of losing World War II.
 Joy is difficult for them and laughter is forced.
 Except for the stereotypical Japanese reporters, who are always played as dopey and rude, everyone else comes across realistic with believable motivations and feelings.

-WARNING FROM SPACE was taken seriously enough by its studios that they coughed up the bucks to make it Japan's first color movie and giving Toho the confidence to make their Kaiju series in color as well, starting with RODAN later that year.
+WARNING FROM SPACE was taken seriously enough by its studios that they coughed up the bucks to make it Japan's first color movie, which gave Toho the confidence to make their Kaiju series in color as well, starting with RODAN later that year.

 Also for a Japanese movie, WARNING FROM SPACE has a relatively upbeat ending, all Japanese narrative things considered.
 It's certainly on the better side of the 1950s Atom Age movies.